chandron/ration_v2/README.md

 dsRNA_analyzer.py cds_from_genomic.mod.fna GCF_000500325.1_Ldec_2.0_genomic.fna NTOs.fna > stdout_stderr 2>&1 &
 ```

 The program will take about 2 days to complete!
 This is mostly due to the large number of BLAST runs (as many as the input transcripts - also see Improvements above).
+The output files will be the abovementioned 3 files plus the `stdout_stderr` that will keep all the progress messages.

 ## Support
 You can send me a message here, or email me.